gary deirmendjian selected works

 :::: finalist, Sculpture by the Sea, 2005

-:::: enabled by Stone Mason & Artist (SMA), Leichhardt, NSW
+:::: enabled by Stone Mason & Artist (SMA), Leichhardt NSW

-:::: acquired by the Maritime Union of Australia (MUA) to commemorate the Patricks Dispute
+:::: acquired by the Maritime Union of Australia (MUA)

 artist statement